ARE YOUR DRIVERS GAMBLING WITH YOUR BUSINESS?

 The best way to combat this gamble situation is to give drivers experience.
 Some quick reference to give their gamble some sway in the right direction.
 There is a reason that drivers with a long driving history get cheaper insurance.
 They are simply a better bet as they have more experience, they are more likely to spot potential situations early from the warning signs, and they are more likely to react in a way that will avoid an accident.

 So how do we get experience in these situations?
 Well, we get ourselves in those situations and learn from the consequences.
-In short, we practise.
+In short, we practice.
 I’d say it’s probably not advisable in the real world where the stakes are so high, so why not get yourself a driver simulator and beat the odds in safety?